Courses for exchange students

 Uppsala University offers more than 700 courses that are taught in English to incoming exchange students.
-We understand that courses is the crucial part of your exchange and therefore we will try to present all the information that you will need to discover and apply for the courses that fit you the best!
+We understand that the courses you take are the most crucial part of your exchange, and we therefore want to give you all the information you need to find and apply for the courses that fit you best!
 Go directly to:

 Credits and Grades

-The duration and extent of programmes and courses is expressed in a system of credits using the European Credit Transfer System (ECTS).
-One semester of full-time study is equivalent to 30 ECTS credits.
-A full academic year corresponds to 60 ECTS credits.
+The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester for full time studies.
+A full academic year corresponds to 60 credits, thus, one semester corresponds to 30 credits.
+Furthermore, one semester corresponds to 20 weeks and one week corresponds to 40 hours of study.
 Each week of full-time study is worth 1.5 credits.

 The grading system differs between faculties and disciplinary domains.
 You can read about this in more detail in the following document: Grading System.
 The grade “Fail” does not appear on an official transcript of records.